buganini/Fw-Flasher/README.md

         * Currently, only CMSIS-DAP supports device enumeration
     * dfu-util
         * type=dfu
+        * Still needs zadig to fix driver issue on windows

 ## Known Issue
 * BlackMagicProbe/OpenOCD backends don't have progressive output due to the limit of pexpect